lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 ## In-Session Exercise

+## Participatory Learning from Simulation
+This graphic illustrates how **_Modeling to Learn_** can helpe us to get more of our Veterans to the right right and the right time to meet their needs using participatory learning from simulation.
+- We use the data user interface (UI) to look back at team trends over the past two years.
+- We review the last two years of data to see *what is* in our team now.
+- Backward looking data review is limited for guiding effective change.
+- Even when we see trends that we like, we may not know what is causing those trends.
+And, we may be afraid that the next change we might make will undo it.
+- It is also really demotivating to see trends we don't like, and not know what is causing the problem.
-As the graphic illustrates, we use the data UI to look back at team trends over the past two years - *what is*; and we will use the sim UI to look at team trends 2 years into the future to answer *what if* questions about different decisions the team could make.
+- We will use the sim UI to look at team trends 2 years into the future to answer *what if* questions about different decisions the team could make.
 What we're doing today is that *looking back* using the data UI.
 <img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png">
+- Simulation helps us to place a better initial bet about what is likely to pay off for our local Veteran community in terms of getting patients timely access to our highest quality care.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/do.png" height = "90" width = "90" style ="display: inline-block"/>